Healthdirect Free Australian health advice you can count on.

 How much will a neurosurgeon cost?

-Before you go for the first time, ask the neurosurgeon or their staff about the costs.
+When you make your appointment, ask about the costs.
 You can also ask what Medicare will cover.

 If the costs are too high, you can:

-• talk to your GP about other options such as a different type of treatment
+• talk to your doctor about other treatment options

 Resources and support